 Suggestions like, "Use an unusual format to stand out from the crowd," or "Include colorful graphics on your resume," are simply not wise.
 Those resume tips aren't written by people who have to read through piles of these things.

 Because of that, the best practice is keep your resume clear, simple, and customized to the job at hand.
-We recruiters would love to find a match between your skills and our jobs.
+We recruiters would love to find a match between your skills and our job openings.
 We are searching all day for matches, often frantically.
 If we have to spend time navigating unusual resume layouts or formats, we will probably give in to fatigue and move on.

 In this chapter, I'll share many ways to make your resume, cover letter, and application pop.
 But that will only happen if the overall package is readable.